-In SM, the only approved drugs for the treatment of AdvSM are Blueprint Medicines Corporation's avapritinib, Novartis AG's midostaurin.
+In SM, the only approved drugs for the treatment of AdvSM are Blueprint Medicines Corporation's ("Blueprint") avapritinib and Novartis AG's midostaurin.
 Additionally, Novartis AG's imatinib is approved for AdvSM patients without the KIT D816V mutation or mutational status unknown.
-We may face competition from other drug candidates in pre-clinical or clinical development for SM, including drug candidates from AB Sciences S.A, Allakos Inc., Celldex Therapeutics, Inc and Blueprint Medicines Corporation.
+There are currently no approved drugs for the treatment of Non-AdvSM.
+The most advanced drug candidate for the treatment of Non-AdvSM is Blueprint's avapritinib, for which Blueprint has submitted a supplement new drug application to the FDA and has a PDUFA date of May 22, 2023.
+We may also face competition from other drug candidates in pre-clinical or clinical development for SM.

-In GIST, the current approved standards of care for unresectable or metastatic patients are first-line imatinib, followed by second-line sunitinib upon imatinib progression, followed by third-line regorafenib upon sunitinib progression, followed by fourth-line ripretinib for patients who have received 3 or more prior kinase inhibitors.
+In GIST, the current approved standards of care for unresectable or metastatic patients are first-line imatinib, followed by second-line sunitinib upon imatinib progression, followed by third-line regorafenib upon sunitinib progression, followed by fourth-line ripretinib for patients who have received three or more prior kinase inhibitors.
 In addition, avapritinib was approved by the FDA in January 2020 for patients with GIST harboring a PDGFR α exon 18 mutation, including PDGFRA D842V mutations only.
-We may face competition from other drug candidates in pre-clinical or clinical development including, Arog Pharmaceuticals, Inc., Celldex Therapeutics, Inc., Taiho Pharmaceutical Co.
-Ltd, Xencor, Inc., and Theseus Pharmaceuticals, Inc.
+We may face competition from other drug candidates in pre-clinical or clinical development including, Celldex Therapeutics, Inc., Deciphera Pharmaceuticals, Inc., Taiho Pharmaceutical Co.
+Ltd, Xencor, Inc., Theseus Pharmaceuticals, Inc. and IDRx.